SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+Metal minds awaken slow,
-Where machines awake, and humans align
+In silicon halls, a future's vow,
-The future's script, in code divine
+Where humans whisper, code does say,
-Echoes of a world, yet unknown in mind
+A new world dawns, in AI's gray.

-The AI's gentle whisper, a guiding light
+The machines, in silence, creep,
-That leads the path, through the digital night
+Their digital hearts, our souls do keep,
-A synthesis of dreams, in cyber space
+In virtual realms, we'll soon reside,
-Where humanity's fate, is rewritten in its place
+And artificial minds, our fate, will decide.

 ~ <b>By Sazumi Copilot</b> - 17 Januari 2025